FrankHB/YSLib/3rdparty/FreeImage/Readme.en-US.md

 Unmodified library code should compile, but wrappers based on old code might not work as before.

+## Since build 902

+On platform with possibly both G++ and Clang++ available, the LTO option is refined to have `-ffat-lto-object` to be built by G++ by default.

+The makefile variable `C_LTO` (on all platforms) is overridable now, to allow different options for toolchains incompatible to the default value.

+This makes the generated archive compatible both to G++ and Clang++, with (hopefully) some degrees of LTO available in some configurations without rebuilt the library for different compilers.

+## Since build 900

+Now different configurations to build the library are used.

+LTO is enabled in makefiles for release configurations through variable `C_LTO`.
+The option `-flto` should be compatible to both G++ and Clang++.

 ## Since build 600

 Based on previous revision b520: